ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2017-05-04-Final_Symposium.md

 #### Notes

-[^1]: Each discussion was timed for 6 minutes and graded.
+[^1]: Each discussion was timed for about 10 minutes and graded.
 Students
       were awarded a grade for their final that consisted of a grade for the whole project (collectively graded for the whole team) and the Q&A garde, which provides an individual component.